jacbel/CBS-OSI-EscapeRoom/content/introduction.md

 ![](/images/villain-standing.png)

 _FREE!?
 What about me?
 What am I supposed to live off?
 I am the expert on how knowledge is supposed to be distributed.
 I can distribute the research I’ve locked down to all of you… for a small price.
 Making everything open was a huge mistake.
 Nothing is controlled anymore.
 Anyone can read about anything with no filter.
 Nobody is making any money.
 Look at this, hardly anything left! (\*points to large piggy bank filled to the brim with large coins\*) I will shut EVERYTHING down.
-Not just the research in Norway.
+Not just the research in Germany.
 EVERYTHING!!
 Then I will make you pay.
 MUHAHAHA_

 ### Robin: